• Skip to primary navigation

 Final thoughts on training your stubborn puppy

-As you can see, there are several things you can do to train your stubborn puppy.
+As you can see, there are several things you can do to train your stubborn pup.

-Be patient and consistent with your training, as this is the best way to get your pup to behave.
+Be patient and consistent with your training; this is the best way to get your pup to behave.

-With time and effort, you’ll be able to teach your stubborn puppy everything they need to know.
+You can teach your stubborn puppy everything they need to know with time and effort.

 In the meantime, consider using tools like dog training collars or obedience training classes.